Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Instructions

 3. Simmer the sauce, stirring occasionally, until all of the tomatoes have broken down and are nice and soft.
-This will take about 30 minutes or so.
+This will take about 30-45 minutes.

-5. Return the pot to the stove and add the remaining 5 tbsp of butter.
-Simmer over low heat until the sauce is slightly reduced and velvety smooth.
-Taste and season with additional salt or sugar, if needed.
+5. Return the pot to the stove.
+Taste and season with some of the sugar (start with 1 tsp) and additional salt, if needed.
+Simmer over low heat until the sauce is slightly reduced and creamy.
 The flavor should be slightly sweet.

 6. Pour into mason jars to cool before refrigerating.
 You can always freeze the sauce in individual portions once it has cooled completely.